tech-bash/Bootcamp_2022_my_submission/Week_3/Readme.md

 For running the binary type - `./server portnumber`

-Go to your browser and connect to the sever using `localhost:portnumber` ...
+Go to your browser and connect to the server using `localhost:portnumber` ...

 Beneath is a quick sight of how it looks -